 The PRP leukocyte count on our system was increased 5.4 times.

 Indications for PRP

 The technique of PRP preparation and accepted indications for injection are evolving.
 Many studies have demonstrated beneficial effects of PRP on the healing of tendons and ligaments and growth factors in PRP have been shown to significantly enhance the healing of tendinopathy.

-Studies suggest that PRP injections are most useful for the treatment of chronic tendinopathy, particularly lateral epicondylitis (tennis elbow) and Achilles tendinopathy, but PRP injections have also been used to treat ligament and muscle tears and mild to moderate knee osteoarthritis.
+Studies suggest that PRP injections are most useful for the treatment of chronic tendinopathy (swollen tendon), particularly lateral epicondylitis (tennis elbow) and Achilles tendinopathy, but PRP injections have also been used to treat ligament and muscle tears and mild to moderate knee osteoarthritis.

 Prior to the Procedure

 - All anti-inflammatory medications (including over the counter Naproxen, aspirin and Ibuprofen) should be avoided 7 days prior to the procedure